 The weather has and always will be unpredictable.
 Every season brings its own set of beauty and its own set of difficulties.
 Fortunately, there are a few steps you can take to try to get ahead of any weather problems.

-- Know your location.
+Know your location.
 If you’re getting married close to home, you probably have a good idea of weather trends and how fast they may change.
 For example, if you live in Los Angeles, you know that it rarely rains.
 If your wedding in a location you’re not super familiar with, get to know the area.
 Use the Farmer’s Almanac to learn about how weather changes in that region and what elements are usually involved.
 You can even cross-check your wedding date.
-If you’re getting married in Seattle, for example, you may want to have a backup plan for rain.
+If you’re getting married at a wedding venue in Cleveland, Ohio or Syracuse, NY, for example, you may want to have a backup plan for snow.

 Every season is subject to a little rain every now and again.
 If your wedding date falls during a particularly rainy season or your wedding location is in a typically rainy area, here are some precautions to take.